peppelongo96/UnicalDown/README.md

 ### Important notes
 - Script does not provided yet an effective way to refresh the access token i.e. cookies.
 So the execution stops on valid URLs also from a certain point onwards, if script runs for one hour or so (seems such a strict max-age session cookies.
 Damn Microsoft.).
 Any suggestions (especially) about are accepted.
-- Starting from [v1.5](https://github.com/peppelongo96/UnicalDown#v15), [node-notifier](https://www.npmjs.com/package/node-notifier) module is added to enable (default) a system of native notification for terminated downloading process.
+- Starting from [v1.5](https://github.com/peppelongo96/UnicalDown#v15), [node-notifier](https://www.npmjs.com/package/node-notifier) module is added to enable (by default) a system of native notification for terminated downloading process.
 For this and to avoid any not expected bug, *if you are upgrading*, you need a clean installation or to just update dependencies by `$ npm install` command.

 ## PREREQS
 * [**Node.js**](https://nodejs.org/it/download/): anything above v8.0 seems to work.